Kapilbhaskar5060/api-platform-samples/README.md

    `chmod 744 invoke.sh`

 4. Open the `invoke.sh` file and take a look at the code.
-Basically, the invoke scripts make `curl` requests to Apigee Edge.
+They invoke scripts to make `curl` requests to Apigee Edge.
 In some cases, `invoke.sh` performs other setup tasks, such as creating products, developer apps, and other entities on Edge.

     **Tip:** Always open `invoke.sh` and look through it before executing it -- this will give you valuable insight into how the API proxy is called and any setup steps that are performed.